BREEAM Indoor Air Quality

 Air Quality Experts

-Redmore Environmental has substantial experience in the provision of BREEAM Indoor Air Quality Assessment related services and is able to address all elements of Hea 02 ‘Indoor Air Quality’.
-We have supported a wide range of BREEAM projects within the commercial and industrial sectors, including health centres, office buildings and laboratories.
+Redmore Environmental has substantial experience in the provision of BREEAM Indoor Air Quality Assessment services.
+This ensures we are able to address all elements of Hea 02 ‘Indoor Air Quality’ and Pol 02 ‘Local air quality’.
+We have supported a wide range of BREEAM projects within the commercial and industrial sectors.
+These have included health centres, hospitals, office buildings and laboratories.

 Please get in touch with a member of our team today to find out more about how we can help with the indoor air quality aspect of your BREEAM development or visit our case studies to review recently completed projects such as XYZ Building, Spinningfields, Manchester.